psykube/pyrite/README.md

 # Pyrite

-A Kubernetes Client for Crystal-lang
+A Kubernetes Resource Mappings for the Crystal Language.

 ## Installation